- Simulator View

 Be sure to follow the instructions provided when you download your theme.
 If you're pretty darn sure it's not user error, feel free to submit an issue on Github!

 Step 2) Verify that all native widgets you want to style have the proper CSS classes applied to them.
-For example, a
+For

 SegmentedBar element should have the

 segmented-bar class applied, such as: